 How we set salaries across the organisation

-The British Red Cross employs over 4,000 people.
+The British Red Cross employs nearly 4,000 people.
 They work in the UK and overseas to help people in crisis.
 We aim to pay wages that are fair and appropriate for our staff’s roles and responsibilities.

 We employ people whose skills are in demand in a variety of sectors.
 These sectors include the health service, local government and other charities.
 Many of our employees require the same levels of professional and occupational qualifications and experience as staff working in these sectors.